xma711/notebook/database/relational_database/postgres/README.md

 postgreSQL or postgres is a relational database management system that provides an implementation of the SQL querying language.

-It has the advantage of being standards-compliant and having many advanced features like reliable transactions and concurrency without read locks. (meaning?)
+It has the advantage of being standards-compliant and having many advanced features like reliable transactions and concurrency without read locks.

 To install postgres and a contrib package that adds some additional utilities:
 sudo apt-get install postgresql postgresql-contrib